bottle container high chair macro

 You can also offer the bottle when your baby is more sleepy or satisfied.
 If your baby is used to breastfeeding, nurse first, then try the bottle towards the end.

-If your baby is a little older, you may want to consider ditching the bottle altogether and offer milk in a sippy cup or regular cup instead.
+If your baby is a little older, you may want to consider ditching the bottle altogether and offer milk in a sippy cup, regular open cup, or straw cup instead.
 It will probably take a couple of extra towels for the spills, but they’ll get there!

 Loved it?
 Share on: